 When we allow ourselves to think of a ‘possible’ we adopt an air of trial and error, testing & let’s see what happens-ness.

-We are given the freedom to have a go and see if it fits in our own head; practising and using current ideas and thoughts to see if they gel with a new idea, challenge or scenario.
+We are given the freedom to have a go and see if it fits in our own head; practicing and using current ideas and thoughts to see if they gel with a new idea, challenge or scenario.

 Possibility thinking offers the chance to wonder, speculate & the permission to dare to dream.

 What an opportunity!
 What potential to develop an inquisitive mind; thirsty to branch out & explore.